-- (iii) If the Indemnifying Party does not, within thirty (30) Days after the Indemnified Party's Notice is given, give Notice to the Indemnified Party of its assumption of the defense of the Third Party Claims, the Indemnifying Party shall be deemed to have waived its rights to control the defense thereof; provided, however, that the Indemnifying Party shall be entitled to participate, at its own cost and expense, in the defense of such Third Party Claims and the Indemnified Party shall fully cooperate with the Indemnifying Party in respect of the defense of such Third Party Claims.
-If the Indemnifying Party assumes the defense of any Third Party Claims, it shall not be responsible or liable for any costs or expenses of legal counsel incurred by the Indemnifying Party.
-If the Indemnified Party assumes the defense thereof unless agreed to in advance by such Indemnifying Party.
-If the Indemnified Party assumes the defense of any Third Party Claims and expenses of any Third Party Claims and the Indemnifying Party.
-If the Indemnified Party assumes the defense of any Third Party claims and the defense of any Third Party assumes the defense of any Third Party Claims n accordance with this Section 13.3(b), then the Indemnifying Party shall pay all reasonable costs and expenses of such defense. - 13.4 Limitations on Liability. - (a) Notwithstanding any other provision of this Agreement, except as provided in Section 7.15, in no event shall any Party be liable to any other Party for any special, punitive, or incidental or consequential damages. - (b) In no event shall the STATE be liable for any Environmental Condition that results from the actions of COMPANY. - (c) Each of the Parties shall assume the risk of injuries to its own employees, agents and contractors, except for cases of willful misconduct or gross negligence of another Party.
+- consent shall not be unreasonably withheld). - (iii) If the Indemnifying Party does not, within thirty (30) Days after the Indemnified Party's Notice is given, give Notice to the Indemnified Party of its assumption of the defense of the Third Party Claims, the Indemnifying Party shall be deemed to have waived its rights to control the defense thereof; provided, however, that the Indemnifying Party shall be entitled to participate, at its own cost and expense, in the defense of such Third Party Claims and the Indemnified Party shall fully cooperate with the Indemnifying Party in respect of the defense of such Third Party Claims.
+If the Indemnifying Party assumes the defense of any Third Party Claims, it shall not be responsible or liable for any costs or expenses of legal counsel incurred by the Indemnified Party in connection with the Indemnified Party's participation in the defense thereof unless agreed to in advance by such Indemnifying Party.
+If the Indemnified Party assumes the defense of any Third Party Claims n accordance with this Section 13.3(b), then the Indemnifying Party shall pay all reasonable costs and expenses of such defense.

+13.4 Limitations on Liability.

+- (a) Notwithstanding any other provision of this Agreement, except as provided in Section 7.15, in no event shall any Party be liable to any other Party for any special, punitive, or incidental or consequential damages. - (b) In no event shall the STATE be liable for any Environmental Condition that results from the actions of COMPANY. - (c) Each of the Parties shall assume the risk of injuries to its own employees, agents and contractors, except for cases of willful misconduct or gross negligence of another Party.